matevzgolavsek/r-widget-workflows/README.md

 ### Deploy (in progress)

 Deploy will be handled by Git Release.
 Need to push tag version in semantic versioning.
+With new `tag` push the new release will be triggered.

+Merge PRs or push commits to `main` branch and after create a tag release.

 ```
+git checkout main

+git pull origin main

 git tag -a v1.X.X -m 'Version 1.X.X'

-git push origin --tags
+git push origin v1.X.X
 ```

-After manually create a new release in Github from tag.